 Lauren is a member of the Real Property Section of the American Bar Association and the New Jersey State Bar Association.
 She has written and co-authored articles on a variety of legal issues related to commercial real estate, leasing and business transactions.
 In 2013, Lauren was distinguished as a “New Leader of the Bar” by the New Jersey Law Journal.

 Active in the community, Lauren previously served on the Board of Directors for Habitat for Humanity of Burlington County and Greater Trenton-Princeton, and as a member of the Head of School Advisory Board of Moorestown Friends School, of which she is an alum.
-Since 2016, she has served on the Board of Directors for the Girls Scouts Council of Central and Southern New Jersey, and was recently recognized as the 2018 Outstanding Woman of the Year in the category of Law for Burlington County.
+Since 2016, she has served on the Board of Directors for the Girls Scouts Council of Central and Southern New Jersey, and was elected to the position of Vice-Chair in 2019.
+In 2018, Lauren was recognized as Outstanding Woman of the Year in the category of Law for Burlington County.

 Lauren graduated valedictorian of her class from Douglass College, Rutgers University (B.A., summa cum laude, 2000), and is a graduate of Rutgers University School of Law-Camden (J.D., with high honors, 2003), where she was a notes and case notes editor for the Rutgers Law Journal.
 While in college, she interned with the New Jersey Department of Law and Public Safety, Division of Alcoholic Beverage Control.
 Prior to joining Hyland Levin, Lauren practiced law in the Real Estate Department at Ballard Spahr.
 She is admitted to practice in New Jersey and Pennsylvania.